 School Improvement Plan (SIP) Review: All low-performing Restart Schools will receive a SIP review in NCStar by the end of February.

-To support the continued authorization of Restart schools, Comprehensive Support Specialists are assigned to specific schools and can offer a range of supports such as: professional development, networking opportunities with other Restart Leaders, access to an online informational platform (Restart Canvas Hub), check-ins, assistance with the Annual Report, School Improvement support, NCStar technical assistance, and more.
+To support the continued authorization of Restart schools, Comprehensive Support Specialists are assigned to specific schools and can offer a range of supports such as: professional development, networking opportunities with other Restart Leaders, access to an online informational platform (Restart Canvas Hub), check-ins, assistance with the Annual Report and planning with flexibilities, School Improvement support, NCStar technical assistance, and more.

 Reporting & School Improvement for Restart Schools Support Options

-Restart Annual Report Review – One-on-one review of feedback on December 2020 Restart Annual Report (if the Restart school has completed Year 1 of implementation and submitted an annual report).
+- Restart Annual Report Review – One-on-one review of feedback on the December Restart Annual Report (if the Restart school has completed Year 1 of implementation and submitted an annual report).

 - Additional Key Restart Support Options